yarafe/Test/Sentinel/faq-fgt-faz-microsoft-sentinel.md

 ![ Sentinel- CEF via AMA-page](images/CEF via AMA-page.png)

 Create Data collection rule DCR (if you don't have):

--use the same location as your log analytics workspace -add linux machine as a resource
+- use the same location as your log analytics workspace
+- add linux machine as a resource
--collect facility log_local7
+- collect facility log_local7

 You can find below an ARM template example for DCR configuration: